kodekloudhub/community-faq/README.md

 ## Kubernetes Certifications

-This section applies to performance based Kubernetes exams only, i.e. CKA, CKAD and CKS.
-If you are doing KCNA, skip this section.
+This section applies to performance based Kubernetes exams only, i.e. CKA, CKAD, CKS, Istio, CNPE etc. If you are doing KCNA, KCSA or any other multiple choice exam, skip this section.

 ## About the Kubernetes exam environments